teacher-zhou/ComponentBuilder/README.md

 # ComponentBuilder
-The easiest way to build blazor component in code behind
+A framework can easily help you to create blazor component from code behind.

 # QuickStart